 Dual-deployment is used for recovery in order to minimize down-range drift of the rocket.The method is very similar to that of the DS rocket.
 At apogee, a pyro charge is fired which separates the rocket into two sections.
 The two sections, connected by a tether, then free-fall in a tumbling fashion, at a relatively slow velocity, typically around 70 feet/sec.
 (21 m/s).
 When a predetermined altitude is reached (typically 700 feet, or 215m.), a pyro charge is triggered by the flight computer which blows off the Av-bay compartment.
 The momentum pulls the recovery parachute out of the forward airframe.
 The pyro charges typically employ between 1 and 2 grams of Crimson Powder, contained within a sealed polyethylene tube.

 The Av-bay is secured to the airframe with two joints featuring nylon shear screws.
 The aft joint, which separates at the apogee event, is secured with three #4-40 nylon screws.
 The forward joint, which separates at the parachute deployment event is secured with six #6-32 flush-head nylon screws.
-The parachute used for recovery is the same as that used for Zeta flights, a 36" Fruity-Chutes semi-ellipsoidal chute.
-Descent rate under parachute is around 25 feet/sec.
-(7.6 m/s).
+The parachute originally used for recovery is the same as that used for Zeta flights, a 36" Fruity-Chutes semi-ellipsoidal chute.
+This was later replaced, starting at Xi-27, with a larger 40" chute.
+Descent rate under parachute is typically 20 feet/sec.
+(6 m/s).

-A backup system is employed for both the primary recovery event and main (parachute) event.
-The Raven flight computer fires a separate pyro charge two seconds after apogee.
-For additional redundancy, the Eggtimer also fires a separate pyro charge two seconds after apogee.
-For initial flights, the flight-proven backup timer used for both Zeta and DS flights also fires a separate pyro charge following a pre-determined time delay following liftoff (6G acceleration activated).
-For main parachute deployment backup, the Eggtimer fires a separate pyro charge at an alitude of 500 feet (150m).
+As mentioned, a primary and dual-backup system is employed for both the critical primary recovery event (separation at apogee) and parachute deployment event.
+The Raven flight computer fires a pyro charge at apogee.
+The Eggtimer and BREO likewise each fire a separate pyro charge at apogee.
+Parachute deployment has a single backup, the Eggtimer, which fires a separate pyro charge at an altitude of 500 feet (150m).

 Drawing ofXi rocket